 Address: Piazzale degli Uffizi, 6, 50122 Firenze FI, Italy

 Website: Uffizi Gallery

-If you’re an architecture enthusiast and are looking for a great example of the Florentine Gothic architectural style, then you have to see the Campanile di Giotto.
+If you’re an architecture enthusiast and are looking for a great example of the Florentine Gothic architectural style, then visiting Campanile di Giotto should be included in your list of things to do in Florence.
 It features marble in the hues of green, pink, and white.
 You also have to climb to the top of the structure to see marvelous vistas over Florence.
 This building was made between 1334 and 1359 and was a collective work of three artists; Giotto started it, followed by Pisano, and finished by Talenti.

 Address: Piazza del Duomo, 50122 Firenze FI, Italy

 11. Pazzi Chapel

 Considered as a significant example and a masterpiece of Renaissance architecture, Pazzi Chapel, which is in the Basilica di Santa Croce in Florence, serves as the Cathedral Chapter House and a classroom dedicated for religious teachings.
 The chapel was built between 1442 and 1443 and has renaissance influence, which you can see in its beautiful dome and its little details.